juuhcsr/google_classroom/README.md

 ```
 # Basic Configuration Info
 ACCOUNT_EMAIL=Email of admin account that will be used to pull data.
-STUDENT_ORG_UNIT=Name of the Google Admin organizational unit for students (optional — filters student reports to that organization)
+STUDENT_ORG_UNIT=Name of the Google Admin organizational unit for students (optional — filters student usage reports to that organization)
 SCHOOL_YEAR_START=YYYY-MM-DD

 # Database variables
-DB_TYPE=The type of database you are using.
-Current options: mssql, postgres, sqlite
+DB_DIALECT=The type of database you are using.
+Current options: mssql, postgres, sqlite, and bigquery
 DB_SERVER=
 DB=
 DB_USER=
 DB_PWD=
 DB_SCHEMA=
+DB_CREDS=name of json file with service account credentials

 # (Optional) Data Pulls To Enable.
 Set to "YES" to include that pull.
 # These can be left out in favor of command line arguments.